wilsonmar/oss-perf/machine-learning.md

 Regression</a> predicts a continuous-valued attribute associated with an object such as in the stock market.

-Claiming that the <a target="_blank" href="http://pandas.pydata.org/">Pandas (Python Data Analysis)</a>,
-open-source library does not scale, the <a target="_blank" href="https://www.coursera.org/learn/ml-foundations/"> ML class from Washington U at Coursera</a> teaches based on
+Claiming that the <a target="_blank" href="http://pandas.pydata.org/">Pandas (Python Data Analysis)</a> open-source library does NOT scale, the <a target="_blank" href="https://www.coursera.org/learn/ml-foundations/"> ML class from Washington U at Coursera.org</a> is based on
 <a target="_blank" href="https://dato.com/learn/translator/">comparable</a>
 open-source SFrame API
 with a commercial (1 year free) <strong>GraphLab Create</strong> from Dato.com, where instructor Carlos is CEO.